overstory/ml-monitoring-plugin/README.md

     port = 8125

-The 'plugin' section defines sample period for updating NewRelic, as well as the logging level for emitting messages about plugin operation.
+The 'plugin' section defines sample period for updating your statistics backend, as well as the logging level for emitting messages about plugin operation.

 There are a set of configurations for defining which statuses are captured by NewRelic, summarised below.